vzakharov/finn/guides/mission_improbable/05_ethics.md

 It’s easy to slide into moral numbness by telling yourself you’re just a cog.
 The truth is, war tries to make everyone a cog in the kill chain.
 The phrase “moral injury” describes the wound to one’s soul from perpetrating or enabling harm contrary to your values.

+> **“Even if you never fire a bullet, if you contributed to death unjustly, it will haunt you.”**

 Even if you never fire a bullet, if you feel you contributed to death unjustly, it will haunt you.
 One drone operator described feeling [“haunted by a legion of the dead”](https://ndupress.ndu.edu/Media/News/News-Article-View/Article/1737148/force-protection-from-moral-injury-three-objectives-for-military-leaders/) and on the brink of suicide from the guilt of his role in remote killings.

 This is heavy stuff – and a pacifist is even more susceptible to such injury, because your conscience is hyper-attuned.
 So your mission is to avoid those compromising actions in the first place.